jeremiak/jeremiak.com/_posts/2022-12-04-leg-hearings-whisper-transcripts.md

 Hence, the oversight hearing - which [I attemped to live tweet](https://twitter.com/jeremiak/status/1597643021738471424).

 Anyway, I fed the video to the robot and it generated captions.
 This part took _a long time_, like over 24 hours on my Intel chip Macbook Pro.
-In fact, at the time this post was first published only 1 hour and fifty four minutes had been transcribed of the 2 hour and 4 minute long hearing.
-I think that's enough to make the point.

 And the result was surprising!
 Surprisingly good, that is.
 You can check it out for yourself below.